 How Does Network Intrusion Work?

 Attackers can take several different approaches when attempting to penetrate a system.
-With network intruder detection software, understanding what kinds of attacks can be used is critically important for setting up effective preventions.
+With network intruder detection software, understanding what kinds of attacks can be used is critically important for setting up effective prevention.
 I’ll go through some of the most common types of network intrusion and attack, so you have a clear understanding of what a network intrusion detection system tries to prevent.

 In many cases of network intrusion, the attack involves flooding or overloading the network, gathering data about the network to attack it from a weak point later, or inserting information into the network to spread and gain access from inside.
 It’s important to keep hacker detection tools active, so you can prevent these vulnerabilities from getting into your system in the first place.